mooncreeks/golang-code-review/README.md

 Variable names in Go should be short rather than long.
 This is especially true for local variables with limited scope.
 Prefer `c` to `lineCount`.
 Prefer `i` to `sliceIndex`.

 The basic rule: the further from its declaration that a name is used, the more descriptive the name must be.
 For a method receiver, one or two letters is sufficient.
 Common variables such as loop indices and readers can be a single letter (`i`, `r`).
 More unusual things and global variables need more descriptive names.

+ * Short variable names work well when the distance between their declaration and last use is short.
+ * Long variable names need to justify themselves; the longer they are the more value they need to provide.
+Lengthy bureaucratic names carry a low amount of signal compared to their weight on the page.
+ * Don’t include the name of your type in the name of your variable.
+ * Constants should describe the value they hold, not how that value is used.
+ * Prefer single letter variables for loops and branches, single words for parameters and return values, multiple words for functions and package level declarations
+ * Prefer single words for methods, interfaces, and packages.
+ * Remember that the name of a package is part of the name the caller uses to to refer to it, so make use of that.